aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

 We can see how this is changed yet again by peeking at the current source code.

-Here is a sinppet from the source code for the version 3.0 sample application music store at:
+Here is a snippet from the source code for the version 3.0 sample application music store at:

 [https://github.com/aspnet/AspNetCore/blob/master/src/MusicStore/samples/MusicStore/Startup.cs](https://github.com/aspnet/AspNetCore/blob/master/src/MusicStore/samples/MusicStore/Startup.cs)